torchnyu/blog/_posts/2019-08-17-nyu-cas-cs-guide.md

 So how do we get the technical skills necessary for a job?

-One mistake I see plenty of students making is assuming that their courses are enough.
+One mistake plenty of students make is assuming that their courses are enough.
 Don't get me wrong---courses are super important for building your foundation in data structures, algorithms and other crucial topics.
 But it's equally important to build up a knowledge of practical development topics like full stack web development, deployment and DevOps, databases, etc. NYU certainly offers courses on these topics, but they're often electives that can only be taken later